 The Al-Hamidiyah Souq is the largest and the central souk in Syria, located inside the old walled city of Damascus next to the Citadel.
 The souq is about 600 metres long, and 15 metres wide and is covered by a 10-metre tall metal arch.
 And the ancient Roman Temple of Jupiter stands 40 feet tall in its entrance.

 The Souq al-Hamidiyyeh is the world’s coolest and oldest markets, covering an enormous stretch of countless shops that sell everything you would ever want.
 Being here gives you a feeling of going back in time.
-The ancient stores under a single roof, selling clothing, perfumes, spices, textiles, tablecloths and more is an absolute treat for all the senses.
+The ancient stores under a single roof, selling clothing, perfumes, spices, textiles, tablecloths and more is an absolute treat for all the senses, but also Damascus steel knives and swords.

 The strong smell of cloves and cinnamon, the soft, beautiful silk fabrics, colourful clothes and enchanting odour of perfumes will transport you to another world.
 There are many food outlets here that serve tasty local delights.
 You will be surprised at the bustling burst of life here.